mariellefoster/marf-books/README.md

 - Daryl Gregory: The Album of Dr. Moreau
 - Sarah Pinsker: We Are Satellites
 - S. Qiouyi Lu: In the Watchful City
+- Zin E. Rocklyn: Flowers for the Sea

 ## Next
 (already acquired)